theSorcerers/octopeer/README.md

 1. Clone the Octopeer repository to the preferred location and change directory.
    Afterward, let Vagrant set up a fully running development box and SSH into it.
    Do this on the host machine, this setup will create a virtual machine itself.
-   When you are using Windows, try installing Git and running the following commands from Git Bash as `vagrant ssh` may not work in Windows CMD.
+   When you are using Windows, try installing Git and run the following commands from Git Bash as `vagrant ssh` may not work in Windows CMD.

    ```bash
    host$ git clone git@github.com:theSorcerers/octopeer.git
    host$ cd octopeer
    ```

-   In the Vagrantfile change:
+   In the `Vagrantfile` change:

    `config.vm.synced_folder "/home/aaronang/Code/octopeer", "/home/vagrant/octopeer"`